Saul Alinsky: The Black Power movement

-In June 1966, as they protested the shooting of James Meredith, the solo Freedom Marcher, in Greenwood, Mississippi, Stokely Carmichael asked the crowd "What do you want?"
-They roared back "Black Power!
-Black Power!"
-While other white volunteers were bewildered, Peggy Terry recalls "there was never any rift in my mind or my heart.
-I just felt Black people were doing what they should be doing.
-We reached a period in the civil rights movement when Black people felt they weren't being given the respect they should have, and I agreed.
-White liberals ran everything."
-The message for white activists, whom Carmichael now asked to leave the Student Nonviolent Coordinating Committee, was "organize your own."
-It was a message that, as a community organizer, Terry took north with her to uptown "Hillybilly Harlem", Chicago.
+In the mid-1960s, civil rights activists began to call for "Black Power"—for Stokely Carmichael a "call for black people to define their own goals, to lead their own organizations".
 Alinsky appeared not to be fazed.
 "I agree with the concept," he said in the fall of 1966.
 "We've always called it community power, and if the community is black, it's black power."
 But a year later he was relating, with evident satisfaction, that when he had asked Carmichael at a Detroit meeting to cite one concrete example of what he meant by Black Power, Carmichael had named the FIGHT project in Rochester.
 Carmichael, Alinsky suggested, should stop "going round yelling 'Black Power!'" and "really go down and organize."

 Alinsky had a sharper response to the more strident black nationalism of Maulana Karenga, mistakenly identified in news reports as a board member of the newly formed Interreligious Foundation for Community Organization.
 In an angry letter to the Foundation's executive director, Lucius Walker, Alinsky took exception to one of Karenga's "insights," that "blacks are a country and if you support America you are against my community."
 This Alinsky found "repugnant and nauseous."
 He and his associates would not only "plead guilty to supporting America" but would "gladly admit that we love our country."
 Horwitt notes that in 1968 "virtually no leftist dissenter – black or white – was using this kind of patriotic rhetoric."

 By 1970, Alinsky had conceded publicly that "all whites should get out of the black ghettos.
 It's a stage we have to go through."

 The Student New Left

-At the beginning of the 1960s, in the first postwar generation of college youth Alinsky appeared to win new allies.
-Disclaiming any "formulas" or "closed theories", Students for a Democratic Society called for a "new left ... committed to deliberativeness, honesty [and] reflection."
+At the beginning of the 1960s, in the first postwar generation of college youth, Alinsky appeared to win new allies.
+Disclaiming any "formulas" or "closed theories," the Port Huron Statement issued by Students for a Democratic Society (SDS) called for a "new left ... committed to deliberativeness, honesty [and] reflection."
 More than this, the New Left seemed to place community organizing at the heart of their vision.